 Should I Brush My Pet’s Teeth?

-Do you love being woken up by your dog’s nuzzling nose in the morning, but hate the bad puppy breathe?
-Your dog could be afflicted with the same oral hygiene issues that plague people.
+Do you love being woken up by your dog’s nuzzling nose in the morning but hate the bad puppy breath?
+Your dog could have the same oral hygiene issues that plague people.

 Dogs are just as susceptible to plaque development as humans are.
 Tooth plaque in dogs is caused by the buildup of bacteria and food particles, whether from their normal dog food or those other things dogs find to snack on – shoes, dog toys, dinner leftovers, etc.